Skip to main content

 What Does a Family Nurse Practitioner Do?

-So, what does a family nurse practitioner do?
+So, what is a family nurse practitioner and what do they do?
 At the heart of a family nurse practitioner’s mission is the desire to provide patient-centered care.
 As a nurse, you know that your duties are based on the nursing scope of practice.
 Likewise, the family nurse practitioner job responsibilities must align with the nurse practitioner’s scope of practice.

-The scope of practice for nurse practitioners includes:
+The scope of practice for nurse practitioners includes:3

 • Assessment